OnkelTem/gss-craft-calc/README.md

 #### Blueprints

 Each `Blueprints` row is a recipe.
 A recipe is a list of pairs.
-The first pair is the target of the craft, it say *what* we get and *how much* we get.
+The first pair is the target of the craft, it says *what* we get and *how much* we get.
 The other pairs are ingredients in the same form: names and amounts.

 > In our example the first recipe says: to produce 1 `Table` component or resource you need 1 `Table Top` component plus 4 `Table Leg` components.
 In their turn, to craft 1 `Table Top` you need 12 `Wooden Plank`s  and to make 1 `Table Leg` you need 2 `Wooden Bar`s.
 Items w/o recipe are considered *final*, e.g.: `Wooden Plan` and `Wooden Bar`.